Written by CorpsAfrica/Malawi Exchange Volunteer Mr. Mostafa Essalai

 Most of the time we see the life of people change from casual to celebrity in a specific domain.
 Some of these people become famous and the cameras follow them wherever they go, and others become famous among their families, friends, or community members because they are out in the world doing good and valuable things.
-Either way these individuals are known as celebrities to others.
+Either way, these individuals are known as celebrities to others.
 However, my question for you is, who is behind the success of these people?
 For example, in Hollywood, we cannot summarize the success of an actor by just looking at the actor.
-Instead we must also look at the big staff who is doing a double effort to make the celebrity more brilliant.
+Instead, we must also look at the big staff who are making a double effort to make the celebrity more brilliant.

 Furthermore, in the field of voluntary community development work, after finishing a successful service, most Volunteers become like celebrities in the eyes of their organization, parents, family, and friends.
 But all of these parties don’t know exactly who’s behind the success of this Volunteer.
 They don’t know anything about the people from the community, who works side by side in the field next to the Volunteer.
 And they certainly don’t know about the commitment of the Volunteer’s counterpart.